eclipse-bluechi/bluechi/README.developer.md

 sudo dnf install clang-tools-extra gcc make meson systemd-devel
 ```

+[markdownlint-cli2](https://github.com/DavidAnson/markdownlint-cli2) can be used for static analysis of
+markdown files.
+Unfortunately it's not available as RPM, so please check its
+[installation guide](https://github.com/DavidAnson/markdownlint-cli2#install) and use the most appropriate way of
+installation for your setup.

 ### Code Style

 [clang-format](https://clang.llvm.org/docs/ClangFormat.html) is used to enforce a unified code style.
 All source files